-Proteins that work at the ends of DNA could provide cancer insightNovember 29th, 2012 in Medical research /
+Proteins that work at the ends of DNA could provide cancer insightNovember 29, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—New insights into a protein complex that regulates the very tips of chromosomes could improve methods of screening anti-cancer drugs.